MTN OPS Total Archery Challenge Location-Based Marketing Campaign

 THE CAMPAIGN IS FAKE, BUT THE BENEFITS ARE REAL

 The struggles facing small to medium businesses within the outdoor, conservation and hunting space is real.
-The campaign illustrated in this post, while completely fictitious, identifies a small number of ways brands can modernize.
+The campaign illustrated in this post, while completely fictitious, identifies a small number of ways brands can modernize within industries that critically support the outdoor market.
 Pulling off a campaign like this isn’t easy but the collection of brands included in this post could absolutely do it and would see unmatched KPI’s on conversion, engagement, and overall brand loyalty.